Cha-K28/Interactive-frontend-milestone-project/README.md

 Thats where this website comes in.
 Simply bookmark this site and and you have can find a charging point with just a few clicks or taps.
 Plan your trip and where you want to charge or, wait untill you arive at your destination and find your nearest charging point then.

-I though it was key to create a website that is simple and usable.
+It was key to create a website that is simple and usable.
 The websites main function is to allow users to locate a charging point, using a large map on the home page, but also give information on different electric vehicles for those who may be unsure about what electric vehicle to buy.
 There is also a contact page where a user can send a message requesting further information on a particular EV.

-UX
+# UX

 This website can be used by anyone.
 It serves many different functions.